Compiled by the Road Trip Alberta team

 Along the Scenic Route

-Alternatively, pick up some new skills at Painted Warriors, an Indigenous-owned business that specializes in outdoor fun and education.
-Learn about archery and survival skills, or take a horse ride, an interpretive hike or snowshoe tour (season-depending).
+Alternatively, pick up some new skills at Painted Warriors, an Indigenous-owned business specializing in outdoor fun and education.
+Learn about archery and survival skills, or take a horse ride, an interpretive hike or a snowshoe tour (season-depending).

 Arrival in Red Deer

-You’ve arrived in Red Deer!
+You’ve arrived!
 There are plenty of things to do to pass the time.
-Be sure to check out the shops and restaurants in the downtown along the historic 50th street.
+Be sure to check out the shops and great Red Deer restaurants in downtown along historic 50th street.
 Or get outside and explore some of the trails in the McKenzie Trails Recreation Area and the Bower Ponds.
 You can even book a trail ride and romantic dinner at Heritage Ranch.

 Where to Stay in Red Deer